 What is the time commitment?

-We believe that consistency is an important part of building strong team relationships, so we expect our team members to attend regularly and participate fully.
-While we are flexible in attendance so that our members can prioritize their health, education and family, we ask that if your student and family cannot commit to attending at least 75% of the monthly meetings that you discuss this with us prior to committing to the team.
+We believe that consistency is an important part of building strong team relationships, so we expect our team members and club members to attend regularly and participate fully.
+While we are flexible in attendance so that our members can prioritize their health, education and family, we ask that if your student and family cannot commit to attending at least 75% of the monthly meetings that you discuss this with us prior to committing to the team or club.

 MONDAY TEAMS